jonscrp/Air-Quality-Sensor/README.md

 * Step-by-step instructions to then connecting your App Script to the AQS through the Arduino IDE

-## Solar Integration ☀️
-The Air Quality Sensor can be powered by the sun!
-For instructions on getting the AQS connected to a solar panel visit our document guide: [Solar Integration for the AQS](https://docs.google.com/document/d/1Q-aV4gpCV_NFu_VYhCmv1KPlE8r25asAGBMgROmjtNk/edit?usp=sharing).

 ## Versions 🛠
 ### Air-Quality-Sensor-V3